Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 Yes, silicone brushes outperform bristle brushes for most masks.
 They don't absorb product and spread evenly.

-Bristle brushes trap product in the bristles and can harbor bacteria if not dried completely.
+Bristle brushes trap product in the bristles and can hold germs if not dried fully.

-For turmeric specifically, silicone also resists staining while bristles turn yellow permanently.
+For turmeric specifically, silicone also resists staining while bristles turn yellow for good.

 Will turmeric stain my mask brush?